 6. TENANT PAYMENT (RENT):

-All highrise apartments Rents include gas, electric, water and sewer and do not include telephone, cable service or other such services.
+All Rent, except for Rent to Own units, include gas, electric, water and sewer and do not include telephone, cable service or other such services.
 The Total Tenant Payment is the amount the tenant pays for Rent.